projekt-wolkenschloss/wolkenschloss/README.md

 - **Code Contributions**: Help us improve the codebase by fixing bugs or adding new features.
 - **Testing**: Test new features and provide feedback to ensure a smooth user experience.
 - **Documentation**: Improve our documentation to make it more accessible and user-friendly.
-- **Community Support**: Join our community forums to help others and share your knowledge.
 - **Feedback**: Share your thoughts on the project and suggest improvements.

 For more details, check out our [contributing guide](CONTRIBUTING.md).